 This module forms part of our MSc Mental Health Practice Programme.
 More information about the full programme can be found here.

 This is a Masters Level (SCQF 11) module and upon successful completion of this module, delegates will be awarded 20 credits.

-This module will be delivered entirely online through a combination of self-paced study and live sessions with UWS teaching staff.
-Course materials will be accessible via our Virtual Learning Environment (VLE) and the course content will also be accessible online for a short time after the module has been delivered, allowing delegates to revisit aspects of teaching.
+This module will be delivered entirely online through a combination of self-paced study and live sessions with University of the West of Scotland (UWS) teaching staff.
+Course materials will be accessible via our virtual learning environment and the course content will also be accessible online for a short time after the module has been delivered, allowing delegates to revisit aspects of teaching.
 A detailed timetable for the module will be available prior to course commencement.

 Delegates are required to complete a written assessment and deliver a presentation at the end of the module to demonstrate their learning.
 Information about the assessment methods, requirements and deadlines will be made available to students soon after teaching begins.

 The ideal delegate must have a professional background and be working within environments where mental ill health is a determinant on client outcome.
 You will need an identified workplace supervisor and a supportive manager to assist you across the duration of the course.

 Delegates must also have a relevant Ordinary Bachelor's Degree or equivalent qualification at SCQF Level 9 (i.e. Graduate Certificate in Acute Care) normally within the past five years and have a command of current, evidenced based knowledge within your chosen subject.

 This course may be available on a fully funded basis to some delegates through the Upskilling Fund.
 Further details, including regarding eligibility, are available under Funding Support.